Home

 Custom Search

 Why?
-Because sales people want to be fairly compensated and you need to provide them enough incentive to do a hard job.
+Because sales people want to be fairly compensated and you need to provide them with enough incentive to do a hard job.
 Selling is not easy.

 There are many variations on sales compensation plans that you can follow to build the right plan for your sales staff.